leonardmiksa/MPC-optimization-using-a-Genetic-Algorithm/README.md

 - Custom-coded Genetic Algorithm
 - Quadratic programming via `quadprog` for MPC

-> Full project report (in English) is available in the provided PDF file.
+> Full project report (in Croatian) is available in the provided PDF file.

 FINAL NOTES:
 - This method is **not intended for direct real-time implementation**, due to computational complexity and impracticality in embedded contexts.